aminfotovat/Templex/README.md

 - Download all files related to a web page (HTML, CSS, JS, Images).
 - Preserves directory structure.
 - Filters external links and saves only internal resources.
-- Filters external links and saves only internal resources.
 - Colorful and attractive terminal interface.

 ## 🛠 Installation and setup